va7sdf/artbergmann/news/1995-1999/_posts/1998-11-13-state-of-the-art-bergmann.markdown

 ---
 title: state of the art bergmann
-article_author:
+article_author: fish griwkowsky
-article_publication:
+article_publication: the edmonton sun
-article_date:
+article_date: november 13, 1998
 ---
-The Edmonton Sun / Friday, November 13, 1998
-by Fish Griwkowsky

-(EDITOR'S NOTE: In recognition of the fact that you've no doubt had enough of cowboys and the rodeo, we sent Fish to interview a decidedly non-country act: legendary party rocker Art Bergmann.)
+<em>(EDITOR'S NOTE: In recognition of the fact that you've no doubt had enough of cowboys and the rodeo, we sent Fish to interview a decidedly non-country act: legendary party rocker Art Bergmann.)</em>

 - - -